Arlanthir/notes/CardMagic.md

 1. Spread the cards to receive a card to be replaced.
 2. When closing the spread after the replacement, catch a break above the replaced card while the spread covers it.
 3. Square the deck and pivot it into an overhand lift shuffle, controlling packet **A** as usual.

+## Double undercut (stock to bottom)

+1. Hold a pinky break under the stock.
+2. Transfer to a right thumb break while separating roughly half the deck.
+3. Use the left hand to cut the bottom half to on top of the break.
+4. Use the break to cut that portion to the bottom.

 # False counts